viatechnology/aws-api-crud/README.md

 # AWS API CRUD
-*API for Select, Insert, Update and Delete on AWS*
+*API for Create/Insert, Read/Select, Update and Delete on AWS*